ClareBee/evil_martians_graphql/README.md

 GraphQL's 'variables' -> a named set of fields on a specific type.

 ## ActionCable

+GraphQL Subscription is a mechanism for delivering server-initiated updates to the client.
+Each update returns the data of a specific type: for instance, we could add a subscription to notify the client when a new item is added.
+When we send Subscription operation to the server, it gives us an Event Stream back.
+You can use anything, including post pigeons, to transport events, but Websockets are especially suitable for that.
+For our Rails application, it means we can use ActionCable for transport.
+The Query component from the react-apollo library provides the special function subscribeToMore
+---

 Notes for self:
 ` bundle add graphql --version="~> 1.9"`
 `rails g graphql:install`